 since the second set is the image of the first set by $\varphi_t$.
 Consequently, we also have $Q=\limsup_{t\to +\infty}\frac{1}{t}\log {\rm Vol}(\mc{T}_-(t)).$ We define $J_u$ the unstable Jacobian of the flow

 where the determinant is defined using the Sasaki metric (to choose orthonormal bases in $E_u$).
-The \emph{topological pressure} of a continuous function $\varphi:K\to \rr$ with respect to $\varphi_t$ can be defined by the variational formula $ P(\varphi):=\sup_{\nu\in {\rm Inv}(K)}(h_{\nu}(g^1)+\int_K \varphi\, d\nu) $ where ${\rm Inv}(K)$ is the set of $\varphi_t$-invariant Borel probability measures and $h_\nu(\varphi_1)$ is the measure theoretic entropy of the flow at time $1$ with respect to $\nu$ (e.g. $P(0)$ is just the topological entropy of the flow).
+The \emph{topological pressure} of a continuous function $f:K\to \rr$ with respect to $\varphi_t$ can be defined by the variational formula $ P(f):=\sup_{\nu\in {\rm Inv}(K)}(h_{\nu}(\varphi_1)+\int_K f\, d\nu) $ where ${\rm Inv}(K)$ is the set of $\varphi_t$-invariant Borel probability measures and $h_\nu(\varphi_1)$ is the measure theoretic entropy of the flow at time $1$ with respect to $\nu$ (e.g. $P(0)$ is just the topological entropy of the flow).

-We gather two results of Young \cite[Theorem~4]{Yo} and Bowen-Ruelle \cite[Theorem~5]{BoRu} on the escape rate in our setting. \begin{prop}[Bowen-Ruelle, Young] If the trapped set $K$ is hyperbolic, the escape rate $Q$ is given by the formula
+We gather two results of Young \cite[Theorem~4]{Yo} and Bowen-Ruelle \cite[Theorem~5]{BoRu} on the escape rate in our setting. \begin{prop} If the trapped set $K$ is hyperbolic, the escape rate $Q$ is negative and given by the formula

-If in addition the flow is Axiom A, ie. if the periodic orbits are dense in $K$, then $Q<0$ and ${\rm Vol}(\Gamma_-\cup \Gamma_+)=0$. \end{prop} \begin{proof} Formula \eqref{youngformula} is proved by Young \cite[Theorem~4]{Yo} (and follows directly from the volume lemma of Bowen-Ruelle \cite{BoRu} in the case of Axiom A flows).
-If the flow is Axiom A, Bowen-Ruelle \cite[Theorem~5]{BoRu} proved the following equivalence